ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 ```

 - Once we have connected a socket to a remote port, we can read and write to it using the same `recv()` and `send()` functions we used for the server.
+- `recv()` stands for "receive".
+It is a function used in socket programming to receive data from a socket.
+This function is commonly used in network applications to read incoming data from remote hosts over a TCP/IP network.
 - The exercise is in `HFCExercises.md`.